utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server.md

 warning: false
 ---

 A _mock server_ simulates the behavior of a real API by returning predefined data in response to different scenarios.
-Create a mock server to test or integrate with an API before it's production ready without using production data.
+Create a mock server to test or integrate with an API before it's production-ready, or without affecting production data.

 Postman provides several ways to create a mock server.
 Create a mock server from scratch to define all the endpoints and scenarios yourself.
 Or use a template to create a fully configured mock server and start using it right away.
-You can also create a mock server from a collection, an API, or the Postman History.
+You can also create a mock server from an existing collection, an API, or the Postman History.

 > You must sign into a Postman account to create a mock server.